morosebose/countries_data/README.md

 # Countries Database

-This project uses the [REST Countries](https://restcountries.com/) API to create a database of countries in the world.
+This project uses the [REST Countries](https://restcountries.com/) API to create a database of all countries around the world.
-The database is linked to a GUI front end that allows users to choose what data they want to view.
+The database is linked to a GUI front end that allows users to filter the list of all the countries by choosing the whole world or by the 6 continents.
+The user will also be able choose how they want to view the data.
 For example, the user can choose to display the top five countries by population or by area.
 Or the user can choose specific countries to view general information about them.

 Information for each country includes:
 - Common name, e.g., Suriname